 The Society also acts as a GUIDEDOG for its members.
 This means answering their questions about their particular pensions issues, enabling them to seize control of their destiny and make informed decisions about their future.
 Armed Forces pension schemes are consciously used as a manning and retention tool and also provide an income stream earlier than most civilian schemes.
 Queries range from those who simply want to understand their entitlement better or want a forecast verified to those who want to know details about a particular issue affecting them.
 This could be how to commute their pension or add to it, the implications of FTRS service, divorce, retiring at a particular date, medical awards, Annual Allowance, Life Time Allowance or how to make a complaint or resolve a mistake.
 Over the last few years Armed Forces pensions have become increasingly complex.
 Once there was a single scheme; now there are four mainstream schemes and although all but one are closed to new joiners, most of those with service before 2015 will have at least two separate pension entitlements, potentially paying out different sums at different times.
-Getting a satisfactory explanation of entitlements is difficult, and although MOD provides a number of tools to help (such as the on line calculator) these have limitations and do not talk back, which is why service personnel are joining the Society in increasing numbers.
+Getting a satisfactory explanation of entitlements is difficult, and although MOD provides a number of tools to help these have limitations and do not talk back, which is why service personnel are joining the Society in increasing numbers.
 We do not make decisions for individuals; but we do arm them with the facts so that they can make informed decisions for themselves.